 - Consider your insurance.
 If you have vision insurance, check to make sure that your plan is accepted by your eye doctor’s office.
 If it is not, be sure to inquire about the cost associated with services so you are prepared at the end of your visit.

 - Make sure you are comfortable!
 Once you select an eye doctor and go to your first appointment, you can decide whether you are comfortable at the office.
-You should be comfortable with the doctor, the staff, the environment and the care you recieved.
+You should be comfortable with the doctor, the staff, the environment and the care you received.

 Another thing to keep in mind is the difference between an Optometrist and an Ophthalmologist.

 An Optometrist is an eye doctor who has earned the Doctor of Optometry (OD) degree.
-Optometrists examine eyes for both vision and health problems, and correct refractive errors by prescribing eyeglasses and contact lenses.
+Optometrists examine eyes for both vision and health problems and correct refractive errors by prescribing eyeglasses and contact lenses.

 An Ophthalmologist is a medical doctor (MD) or an osteopathic doctor (DO) who specializes in eye and vision care.
-Ophthalmologists are trained to perform eye exams, diagnose and treat disease, prescribe medications and perform eye surgery.
+Ophthalmologists are trained to perform eye exams, diagnose and treat disease, prescribe medications, and perform eye surgery.
 They also write prescriptions for eyeglasses and contact lenses.